Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

 Always make sure your child is supervised in the water – even a few inches can be dangerous if you're not there – and check the water isn’t too hot or cold before putting them in.
 On hot days ensure your little one has plenty of sun protection for their sensitive skin, including a parasol while they're sitting still.

-Then take out some plastic bowls and cups and help them make a pretend campfire, mix a mud pie, and serve their imaginary guests a fine campside dinner.
-Bring out a blanket for cosy cuddling up by the “campfire”, washed in Fairy Non Bio Snuggly Soft Fabric Conditioner.
+Then take out some plastic bowls and cups, help them make a pretend campfire, and make their imaginary guests a fine campside ‘dinner’ – you could chop up some fruit and veg to serve (and snack on!).
+Bring out a blanket for cosy cuddling up by the “campfire”, washed in Fairy Snuggly Soft Fabric Conditioner.
 It’s been 100% dermatologically tested for extra soft snuggles!

 If you have a path, driveway or patio, you can get some coloured chalk and let them go wild drawing on it.
 They might want to draw a game, like hopscotch, or their family, or you could encourage them to draw a whole garden on the path, with colourful flowers and leaves.